“It does not matter how slowly you go as long as you do not stop.” – Confucius

 The family’s contribution toward education, discipline, and nation-building clearly reflects in Anshuman’s journey.

-The Biggest Struggle: Balancing Uniformed Service and UPSC Preparation
+The Biggest Struggle: Balancing Service & Preparation

 “Being in service, I wasn’t able to devote as much time to studies.”
+For years, this limitation even stopped him from clearing the Preliminary Examination.
+The pressure of duty, mental fatigue, and repeated setbacks made the journey extremely difficult.

-Yet he never stopped trying.
+Yet, he never stopped trying.

 His Preparation Strategy: Smart Study Over Endless Resources